Our team

 Past research students

 Shin Ushiama - PhD 2021 - Shin investigated the effect of eco-modified artificial structures on the abundance and behaviour of crytobenthic fish.
-He found that cryptobenthic fish benfit from the variety of different microhabitats provided by habitat panels and these supported rare species not found on non-modified seawalls.
+He found that cryptobenthic fish benefit from the variety of different microhabitats provided by habitat panels, and these supported rare species not found on non-modified seawalls.

 Stephanie Bagala - MRes 2021 - Stephanie investigated the effect of Living Seawalls panels on fish communities in terms of biodiversity and habitat usage.
 Her findings showed that seawalls modified with Living Seawalls panels supported fish assemblages analogous to those on natual rocky shores.